-In 2012, seven launches of Ariane 5, two launches of Soyuz at CSG and one launch of Vega generated a turnover of 1 329 M€, increased by more than 30 percent compared to 2011, with balanced accounts.
+In 2013, four launches of Ariane 5, two launches of Soyuz at CSG and one launch of Vega generated a turnover of 989 M€, with a slight loss.

 - The Ariane 5 heavy-lift launch vehicle (73 launches to date, including 59 successful missions in a row).